JepStar990/event-stream/README.md

 2. **MinIO**: Acts as a local object storage solution, mimicking Amazon S3 for storing raw and processed data.
 3. **Apache Spark**: Processes data using Scala, performing advanced transformations and aggregations.
 4. **Apache Airflow**: Orchestrates the workflow, scheduling tasks for data ingestion, processing, and storage.
-5. **Prometheus & Grafana**: Provides monitoring and visualization of system metrics for NiFi, Airflow, Spark, and MinIO.
+5. **Prometheus & Grafana**: Provide monitoring and visualization of system metrics for NiFi, Airflow, Spark, and MinIO.

 ## Features